 How do I make an appointment with this service?

 To be seen in the clinic you must usually be referred by your GP, or your community optometrist.

 Please be aware that you may have a series of examinations from a range of clinicians and your appointment may take up to two hours to be completed from the time your appointment is booked.

-Glaucoma clinics normally run on Monday and Wednesday afternoon and Thursday morning and afternoon in the Eye clinic at Seacroft Hospital.
+Glaucoma clinics run on Monday and Wednesday afternoons and Thursday morning and afternoon in the Eye clinic at Seacroft Hospital.